tcheronneau/tas-redis/README.md

 I would build the image locally or via a CI pipeline and then push it to a registry (thales.local for example).
 And then the server / orchestrator tool that would need it would simply pull it and run it.

-Since the question does not seems to expect that I would say the easiest way to deliver it would be via those sources so I would use a git repo to store those sources.
+Since the question does not seems to expect that I would say the easiest way to deliver it would be via those sources.
+I would use a git repo to store those sources.
 Then on the remote server I would clone / pull it and run those commands :

 To build the container :